vanilophp/site-news/vanilo-4-upcoming.md

 Vanilo 4.0 will be released **shortly after the Laravel 11** release, which is officially **Q1 2024**, [some sources claim](https://benjamincrozat.com/laravel-11) that it is _February 6th, 2024_.

-We also expect that Laravel 11 will come out in February 2024, which means Vanilo 4 is expected to be released in February 2024.
+We also expect that Laravel 11 will come out in February 2024, which means Vanilo 4 is expected to be released in February 2024 too.

-Vanilo 4 is a major version and will contain breaking changes.
+Vanilo 4 is a major version and will contain **breaking changes**.

 ## Preface